Torque Pharmaceuticals: History

-Torque Pharmaceuticals was started as a partnership concern in August 1985 with a small investment of 240,000 INR (US$18000).
-It started with the production of oral liquids with tablet manufacture starting in 1987.
-In 1991, after the acquisition of Mac Brown, the manufacture of small volume parenterals and export to Uganda was commenced.
+Torque Pharmaceuticals was started as a partnership in August 1985 with a small investment of 240,000 INR (US$18000).
+It started with the production of oral liquids, with manufacturing of tablets starting in 1987.
+In 1991, after the acquisition of Mac Brown, the manufacturing of small volume parenterals and exports to Uganda commenced.
 A manufacturing unit was set up at Derabassi, Himachal Pradesh in 1994 and the company was named as Torque Pharmaceuticals Pvt.
 Ltd., which started the manufacture of parenterals in 2002.
-In the same year export to Mozambique and Angola were started.
+In the same year exports to Mozambique and Angola were started.
 A WHO-GMP Compliance Certificate was awarded by the Drug Regulatory Authorities in the year 2005, as was ISO 9001-2000 certification.
 The National Drugs Authority (NDA), Uganda certified TORQUE for export of medicines.
 Another unit was added in Baddi, Himachal Pradesh in 2006.

 Under the campaign to promote Torex Cough Syrup, renowned singer Jagjit Singh was chosen as its ambassador in 2007.
 The next year the company was inspected by Pharmacy and Poisons Board Kenya and subsequently approved.
 The existing facilities were further expanded in 2010 with acquisition of 200,000 sq. ft. of constructed area in Baddi.
 More products were launched under the brand name; Ketomac shampoo and No Scars.
 Next year, other brands were acquired from Ochoa Labs, such as Canstat, Terbofin and Zincoa.
-Personal care segment was started with introduction of Ketomac Hair Oil in 2012.
+The personal care segment was started with introduction of Ketomac Hair Oil in 2012.
 A year later, the traditional distribution system of its logistical network was changed to DTS.
-At present, increase in sales volume is being stressed.
+At present, increases in sales volumes are being stressed.